ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

     ```
     <!-- markdownlint-enable MD038 -->

-Alternatively you can view claims returned by a particular user by modifying the httpd configuration on your SystemLink server.
+You can also view claims returned by a particular user by modifying the httpd configuration on your SystemLink server.

 1. Go to `C:\Program Files\National Instruments\Shared\Web Server\conf\defines.d\` and open `50_mod_auth_openidc-defines.conf` in a text editor.
 2. Change the configuration `UnDefine AUTH_OIDC_ENABLE_CLAIM_INFO` to `Define AUTH_OIDC_ENABLE_CLAIM_INFO`.